department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/funding-fee.md

     links:
     - url: /housing-assistance/home-loans/loan-types/
       title: VA home loan types
-      description: Learn how VA-backed and VA direct home loans work--and find out which loan program might be right for you.
+      description: Learn how VA-backed and VA direct home loans work—and find out which loan program might be right for you.
     - url: /housing-assistance/home-loans/eligibility/
       title: Eligibility
       description: Find out if you can get a Certificate of Eligibility (COE) for a VA-backed or VA direct home loan based on your service history and duty status.